CannerCMS/docs.canner.io/website/blog/2018-11-09-canner-stable.md

 Hi everyone!
 It's been a long while since our last post.
 This doesn't mean that we forget our users and community.
 In contrast, we work extremely hard to provide a more productive and powerful CMS framework than ever.

-First of all, we finally confident of releasing our Canner open source to stable version.
+First of all, we are confident and proud of releasing our Canner open source to stable version.

 <!--truncate-->

-Before read further you could try out our latest demo [here](https://www.canner.io/demo).
-Which you could build this whole CMS within 1500 lines of code.
-We tried super hard to help developers to do less with more.
-Here's the result...
+Before reading further you could try out our latest demo [here](https://www.canner.io/demo).
+Which you could build this demo within 1500 lines of code.

+Canner team tried super hard to help developers to do less with more.
+Here's the result after using Canner...

 > Canner can reduce up to 80% of your current CMS solutions.

-We help companies scale and iterate fast using our CMS.
+Canner help companies scale and iterate fast using our CMS.
 What we are trying to improve in this version?

 ## Recap